misraj-ai/kawn-python/README.md

 # misraj.ai Python SDK

-The official Python client for interacting with the misraj.ai API.
+The official Python client for interacting with the kawn API by misraj.ai .

 ## Installation